 Animal and Cultural Programs

-We participated in three activities: helping to prepare food for the savanna birds, learning about the feeding strategies of pelicans and flamingos, and playing musical instruments and participating in the evening “Primal Parade”.
+In this part of the Animal Kingdom Lodge review, I will share our experience participating in several of the resort’s activities that were available at the time.
+We took part in three activities: helping to prepare food for the savanna birds, learning about the feeding strategies of pelicans and flamingos, and playing musical instruments and participating in the evening “Primal Parade”.

 Animal Enrichment Activity

 The Animal Enrichment activity we participated in involves helping animal experts as they prepare and present interactive objects to the animals and birds on the savanna.

 Little T helped the experts prepare a stimulating way for the savanna birds, such as cranes, to catch their food.
 The children were given trays and bamboo sticks with holes to fill with hay then mealworms.
 We then watched as an animal expert brought the bamboo sticks and trays into the savanna for the birds to peck at and catch the worms.